henzeb/enumhancer/docs/subset.md

 ```

 ### values
 This method returns an array of values of the specified subset.
-This uses the [Value](value.md) trait, when enum is a `UnitEnum`.

 ```php
 YourEnum::of(